 - Algebraic Topology

 This unit will cover algebraic topology, following on from MAS331: Metric Spaces.20 credits

 Topology studies the shape of space, with examples such as spheres, the Mobius Band, the Klein bottle, the torus and other surfaces.
 The first task is to formalise this notion of space, and to work out when a given space can be smoothly deformed into another, where stretching and bending is allowed, but cutting and glueing is not.
 Algebraic topology builds a powerful bridge between space and algebra, enabling the use familiar algebraic techniques from group theory to study spaces and their deformations.

 - Analytical Dynamics and Classical Field Theory

 Newton formulated his famous laws of mechanics in the late 17th century.
 Later, mathematicians like Lagrange, Hamilton and Jacobi discovered that underlying Newton's work are wonderful mathematical structures.
-In the first semester we discuss this work, its influence on the subsequent formulation of field theory, and Noethers theorem relating symmetries and conservation laws.
-In the second semester, Einsteins theory of gravity, General Relativity, will be introduced, preceded by mathematical tools such as covariant derivatives and curvature tensors.
-Einstein¿s field equations, and two famous solutions, will be derived.
-Two classic experimental tests of General Relativity will be discussed.20 credits
+In the first semester we discuss this work, its influence on the subsequent formulation of field theory, and Noethers theorem relating symmetries and conservation laws.20 credits

 - Commutative Algebra and Algebraic Geometry